alcideschicas/Music-Player/README.md

 Allows user to create a music playlist based on the top 100 songs of each year between 1983 and 2013

-Run by typing "make" and then "make run1"
+Compile with "make" command and run with "make run1"